tegacodes/speculative-bureaucracy/extensionTutorial.md

 ####3 types of scripts

-* Extension environment (browser action) scripts.
-Run in pop up box when clicking on icon.
-This comes from a separate html doc. (popup.html in basic example)
+* Browser action (extension environment) scripts.
+Runs in pop up box when clicking on icon.
+This comes from a separate html doc. (popup.html in basic example).
+Can run p5js sketches here.
 * Content scripts run in the html of the webpage.
 The scripts are executed within the context of the page (user page environment).
 * Background scripts.
 Run in an isolated environment, cannot access the dom but can access google apis and web apis.